xjtuiair-cag/Matterhorn/README.md

 $$X^{l}=activation(Y^{l})$$

-In conclusion, each of layers in ANN has 2 functions.
+In conclusion, each of layers in ANNs has 2 functions.
 We can build our ANN model in PyTorch by the code below:

 ```python
 import torch.nn as nn